-Mr B complains that Options UK Personal Pensions LLP ("Options" - formerly Carey Pensions) accepted his investment into a self-invested personal pension (SIPP) when, he says, it shouldn't have accepted business from that introducer; Caledonian International Associates (Caledonian).
-Mr B says Options failed to identify the risks involved by accepting business from Caledonian which was an unregulated overseas company.
+Mr N complains that Options UK Personal Pensions LLP ("Options" - formerly Carey Pensions) accepted a transfer payment from a defined benefits occupational pension into a self-invested personal pension (SIPP).

-Mr B transferred a defined benefit occupational pension to a SIPP with Options in 2013.
-Mr B wants to be put back into the position he would have been in had Options not accepted his SIPP application.
+He says, it shouldn't have accepted the introduction from the business who introduced him to Options; Caledonian International Associates (Caledonian) - an unregulated overseas company.
+Mr N wants to be put back into the position he would have been in had Options not accepted his SIPP application.